 The stairs are a number one concern for parents.
 Whether they lead down to the basement or up to the second floor, a tumble from the top can have serious consequences.
 The best way to prevent these accidents is to install a baby gate.

 Choosing the right gate is not child’s play, but we’ve made the process easier by collecting five of the best baby gates for stairs and also creating a buyer’s guide.
 Armed with this information, you’ll be able to make the best choice for your family and home.

 Is your baby already on the move?
 Here’s our top pick to keep them safe.

 ADJUSTABLE FOR A VARIETY OF SPACES: This gate is 31 inches tall and designed to fit room openings 28.68 inches to 47.85 inches wide.
+This gate is JPMA certified.
 Safe for babies ages 6-24 months.
-All Toddleroo by North States gates are JPMA and ASTM certified.

 Security, style and ease of use, this gate has it all.
 Extendable to fit openings between 28.68” and 47.85”, this gate will fit most stairwells and doors so you can rely on it throughout your home.

 The cate is supplied with all the hardwear necessary for mounting including four mounting planchers and all the screws.
 It is also supplied with a mouting guide which you can tape to the wall and drill through to save you fussing around with levels and markers.

 The gate has no threshold bar to prevent trips when going up and down the stairs and it has a one way opening system to stop it opening over the stairs.
 These features provide added safety for you and your child and are a really nice touch.

 The opening mechanism is a one handed latch.
 You press the latch and lift the gate to unlock it.
 Crucially, the gate has a swing close feature which means it will automatically lock when let go so it will be safe and secure without you having to remember to lock it.